kirill-kundik/SportUnity/README.md

 In each round uses thinks of a song & enters it's lyrics.
 Then the app tries to guess that song & provides Title, Name & In-app youtube preview.
 Then user says if it was guessed correctly.
 If yes - the app earns a point, otherwise - a user.
 After the 5th round, the app shows the result & resets it's state.

+In case an app can't find the song - the "Not Found 😢" message is showed for a couple of seconds, but any side gains the point

 Video DEMO: https://www.youtube.com/watch?v=euXdtMLb2H8